stalniy/casl/docs-src/src/content/pages/guide/conditions-in-depth/en.md

 ## Common conditions

 This section describes the way to construct conditions for common cases.
-All the examples below will use `Article` class instance as a subject but you are not forced to use classes only!

-> Read [Subject type detection](../subject-type-detection) to understand how CASL detects subject type.

 ### Match one of few items in a scalar property